danicolms/portfolio/README.md

 ### Prerequisites

-- Node.js and npm / yarn installed on your computer.
+- Node.js and yarn installed on your computer.

 ### Installation